top of page

 The history of Tzipori

-Tzipori overlooks the Beit Netofa Valley to the north.
-According to the Talmud, it was called this name because the city was perched on top of the mountain like a bird (tzipor).
+According to the Talmud, Tzipori was called this because it was perched on top of the mountain like a bird (tzipor).
+It overlooks the Beit Netofa Valley to the north.

-After the Bar Kochba Revolt and the subsequent Jewish migration to the Lower Galilee, the Sanhedrin, the highest Jewish religious court, moved from Usha to Beit She’arim and then to Tzipori when Rabbi Yehuda HaNassi moved to the city for the last 12 years of his life.
-He was head of the Sanhedrin and an administrative leader of the Jews.
-It was in Tzipori that he completed the redaction of his Mishnah.
-The Sanhedrin remained in Tzipori until the 3rd century CE when it moved to Tiberias under the leadership of Rabbi Yohanan.
+After the Bar Kochba Revolt and the subsequent Jewish migration to the Lower Galilee, the Sanhedrin, the highest Jewish religious court, moved from Usha to Beit She’arim.
+When Rabbi Yehuda HaNassi (Rebbe) moved to Tzipori for the last 12 years of his life for health reasons, the Sanhedrin moved with him.
+Rebbe was head of the Sanhedrin and an administrative leader of the Jews, and in Tzipori he would have been able to work more closely with the Roman authorities.
+He completed his redaction of the Mishna here.
+The Sanhedrin remained in Tzipori until the 3rd century CE, when it moved to Tiberias under the leadership of Rabbi Yohanan.

-The restored synagogue is from the Byzantine period and has an exceptionally beautiful mosaic.
-A movie is shown in the synagogue about the death of Rabbi Yehuda HaNassi.
+A restored synagogue from the Byzantine period has an exceptionally beautiful mosaic floor.
+A movie is shown here about the death of Rebbe.

-Roman ruins include an outdoor theater and a Roman villa called the Dionysus House that contains the famous mosaic “the Mona Lisa of the Galilee."
-This is considered by many to be the pinnacle of mosaic art in this country.
+Roman ruins include an outdoor theater and a Roman villa called the Dionysus House.
+This contains the famous mosaic “the Mona Lisa of the Galilee," and this is considered by many to be the pinnacle of mosaic art in this country.
 A movie is shown here and also in the Crusader fortress.
-The mosaics in the Byzantine Nile House in the residential area are also exceptionally beautiful and worth viewing.
+The mosaics in the Byzantine Nile House in the Roman residential area are also worth viewing because of their considerable beauty.

-Romans and Jews fought two bitter wars against each other - the Great Revolt followed by the Bar Kochba Revolt.
+Romans and Jews fought two bitter wars against each other - the Great Revolt and then some 60 years later the Bar Kochba Revolt.
 The latter led to the death of hundreds of thousands of Jews and the destruction of the country of Judea.
-Nevertheless, these two people coexisted together in Tzipori throughout this period and later.
-One of the main reasons for this was that the Jews of Tzipori stayed out of both these struggles.
-They also maintained good relationships with non-Jewish neighbors during this time and later.
+Nevertheless, these two people managed to live together in Tzipori throughout this period and for much longer.
+The reason for this must surely be that the Jews of Tzipori stayed out of both these revolts.

-The Zealots who initiated the Great Revolt and Rabbi Akiva who supported the Bar Kochba Revolt had messianic ideas and believed that the Jewish people could achieve independence from Rome and rebuild the Temple.
-Both revolts led to disaster.
-However, there were other sages, such as Rabbi Yochanan ben Zakai who escaped from Jerusalem during the Great Revolt, and Rabbi Yehuda HaNassi, who became the religious and administrative leader of the Jews some time after the Bar Kochba Revolt, who adopted a path of realism and realized that for the preservation of Judaism a positive relationship had to be maintained with Rome.
+The Zealots who initiated the Great Revolt and Rabbi Akiva who supported the Bar Kochba Revolt had messianic ideas about achieving independence from Rome and rebuilding the Temple.
+Both revolts led to disaster for the Jews.
+Nevertheless, there were sages such as the leader Rabbi Yochanan ben Zakai, who escaped from Jerusalem during the Great Revolt, and Rabbi Yehuda HaNassi, who became the religious and political leader of the Jews of the Galilee in about 161 CE, about 26 years after the Bar Kochba Revolt, who realized that for the sake of the preservation of Judaism a positive relationship had to be maintained with Rome.
+Both these leaders therefore adopted a path of realism.
+This did not need be at the expense of Jewish tradition, but would be at the expense of Jewish messianism.

-For much of the time Tzipori had a Jewish majority, although gentiles also lived here.
+Tzipori is a good example of this accommodation.
+For much of the time, Tzipori had a Jewish majority, although gentiles also lived in the city.
+Their separate lives are very evident from the archeological findings.
 Roman life is typified by the mosaic in the Roman villa depicting the adoration of the god of wine.
-There was also a Roman theater.
+There was also a Roman theater in the city.
 Jewish life is typified by its synagogues and study halls where Jewish law was studied and developed.

-The park brochure describes a 3- to 4-hour walking tour, but most people will go by car to the different areas.
+The park brochure describes a 3- to 4-hour walking tour, but most people will probably want to go by car to the different areas.

-• Just past the park entrance gate and on the left as you approach this national park is a parking area and from here you can visit the impressive Roman water delivery system for the city
+• Just past the park entrance gate and on the left as you approach the park is a parking area.
+From here you can visit the impressive Roman water delivery system for the city.

-Like all Roman cities, Tzipori had running water for its public baths and sewage.
-Water was channeled from springs in the Nazareth Mountains and delivered to the city by two systems.
-There was a reservoir from which water was delivered to most of the city by means of a large tunnel.
+As for other Roman cities, Tzipori had running water for its public baths and sewage.
+Water was channeled from springs in the Nazareth Mountains and brought into the city by two systems.
+A reservoir delivered water to most of the city by means of a large tunnel.
 This was dug into a fault line between chalk and limestone and had 6 shafts.
-You can descend into this reservoir and the beginning of the 235-meter-long tunnel.
-There was also an aqueduct system that delivered water to a reservoir east of the city.
+You can descend into the reservoir and the beginning of its 235-meter-long tunnel.
+The aqueduct system also delivered water to a reservoir east of the city.

-• Park by the entrance pavilion.
+• Park by the entrance pavilion of the park.
 A short movie about Tzipori is shown in a room adjoining the gift shop.
 You can request for it to be shown in English.
 From the entrance pavilion you can either begin the circular walk around the park or drive to the next area of interest.

 • If you are driving, park at the next parking area.
 For the Jewish angle on this city, descend via the steps to the reconstructed synagogue.

 According to sources, Tzipori had many synagogues, but this is the only one so far located.
-Outside the synagogue is a mikva.
-The building is a narrow one and had only one row of columns, probably because it was constructed between buildings and there was insufficient room for a broader building.
-Lack of space is also a reason proposed that the synagogue faced to the west and not towards Jerusalem as do most (although not all) synagogues in the Galilee.
-This synagogue was in use during the late Byzantine period between the 5th to 7th centuries.
+It was in use during the late Byzantine period, between the 5th to 7th centuries.
+Outside the synagogue is a mikveh.
+The building is narrow and had only one row of columns, probably because it was constructed between other buildings and there was insufficient room for it to be broader.
+Lack of space is also a reason proposed that the synagogue faced to the west and not towards Jerusalem as do most other synagogues in the Galilee (although not all).

-Look at the details of its beautiful mosaic floor which is in seven sections.
-The section closest to the synagogue entrance shows two scenes from the story of Abraham, namely the three angels visiting Sarah to inform her that she will become pregnant in her old age (although this part is very damaged), and the binding of Isaac story with the two servants waiting for father and son to return from the sacrifice.
-Moving away from the entrance in the direction towards where the ark would have been is the Zodiac with a representation of the sun rather than the god Helios as in many other synagogues.
+Look at the details of the beautiful mosaic floor, which is in seven sections.
+The section closest to the synagogue entrance shows two scenes from stories of Abraham - the three angels visiting Sarah to inform her that she will become pregnant in her old age (this part is very damaged) and the binding of Isaac story with the two servants waiting for father and son to return from the sacrifice.
+Moving away from the entrance in the direction towards where the ark would have been is the Zodiac with a representation of the sun rather than the god Helios as in some other synagogues.
 Surrounding this are the Talmud's twelve constellations, corresponding to the 12 months of the year.
 The months of the year are written in Hebrew.
-The rest of the mosaic depicts aspects of the former Temple in Jerusalem.
-Hence, the next panel shows offerings in the Temple - the daily tamid animal sacrifice, the showbread on its table and a basket of first fruits.
+The rest of the mosaic depicts aspects of the Temple service in Jerusalem.
+The next panel shows offerings in the Temple - the daily tamid animal sacrifice, the showbread on its table and a basket of first fruits.
 Next is a representation of Aaron offering various sacrifices in the Tabernacle.
 To his far right is a water-filled basin, although this panel is damaged.
 The next panel shows two 7-branched menorahs on either side of the Temple building and flanking this an incense shovel and the Temple symbols of a lulav and shofer.
 Finally, a panel of two lions with each of their front paws resting on the head of an ox.
 It will be recalled that the Messiah will come from the tribe of Judah whose symbol was a lion.

 A movie is shown in the synagogue about the death of Rabbi Yehuda HaNassi.
 The sages and students were praying for the recovery of their Rabbi and this was preventing ascent of his soul.
-However, his virtuous housemaid realized that it was time for him to go and she broke a jug.
-This led to a momentary break in the prayers, at which time Rebbe passed away.
+However, his virtuous housemaid realized that it was time for him to pass away and she broke a jug.
+This led to a momentary break in the prayers, at which time Rebbe died.

 synagogue mosaic.jpeg